oraby8/TextDataAug/README.md

 # TextDataAug

-TextDataAug is pipeline has implemented for Boosting Performance on Text Classification tasks by using "Easy Data Augmentation" , "Back-Translation" techniques and to support 22 languages.

-Given a sentence in the training set, we perform the following operations:
+TextDataAug is pipeline has implemented for Boosting Performance on Text Classification tasks by using "Easy Data Augmentation" , "Back-Translation" techniques and to support 22 languages.Given a sentence in the training set, we perform the following operations:

-* Synonym Replacement (SR): Randomly choose n words from the sentence that are not stop words.
+	* **Synonym Replacement (SR)**: Randomly choose n words from the sentence that are not stop words.
 Replace each of these words with one of its synonyms chosen at random.
-* Random Insertion (RI): Find a random synonym of a random word in the sentence that is not a stop word.
+	* **Random Insertion (RI)**: Find a random synonym of a random word in the sentence that is not a stop word.
 Insert that synonym into a random position in the sentence.
 Do this n times.
-* Random Swap (RS): Randomly choose two words in the sentence and swap their positions.
+	* **Random Swap (RS)**: Randomly choose two words in the sentence and swap their positions.
 Do this n times.
-* Random Deletion (RD): For each word in the sentence, randomly remove it with probability p.
+	* **Random Deletion (RD)**: For each word in the sentence, randomly remove it with probability p.
-* Back-Translation
+	* **Back-Translation**

 The pipeline has been implemented based on [EDA: Easy Data Augmentation Techniques for Boosting Performance on Text Classification Tasks](https://arxiv.org/pdf/1901.11196.pdf) and [Low Resource Text Classification with ULMFit and Backtranslation](https://arxiv.org/pdf/1903.09244.pdf).